shinley/gatsby-cn/zh-CN/docs/blog/2017-07-19-creating-a-blog-with-gatsby/index.md

 ## Creating the static pages

 Gatsby exposes a powerful Node API, which allows for functionality such as creating dynamic pages (blog posts!), extending the babel or webpack configs, modifying the created nodes or pages, etc. This API is exposed in the `gatsby-node.js` file in the root directory of your project—e.g. at the same level as `gatsby-config.js`.
-Each export found in this file will be parsed by Gatsby, as detailed in its [Node API specification](/docs/node-apis/).
+Each export found in this file will be parsed by Gatsby, as detailed in its [Node API specification][node-spec].
 However, we only care about one particular API in this instance, `createPages`.

 ```javascript
 const path = require('path');